xkeshav/color-collector/README.md

 - Press <kbd>F1</kbd> to open command palette.
 - Type `ccc` and select _collect colors_ command or alternatively use keyboard shortcut <kbd>Ctrl + F7</kbd> or <kbd>Cmd + F7</kbd>
 - if there are any error in file while running the command then notification message will be displayed.
-- After completion of command, a notification message of successful conversion will be displayed.
+- After completion of the command, a notification message of successful conversion will be displayed.

 ## Configuration Option